SAP-samples/codejam-cap-llm/exercises/05-create-vector-embeddings/README.md

 ## Implement the insertion of the vector embedding entries

 The insertion into the database is simple.
-You use the CAP CQL syntax to insert all entries to the `DocumentChunks` table.
+You use the CAP CQL syntax to insert all entries to the `DocumentChunk` table.

 👉 Create the function `insertVectorEmbeddings` first: